Requirements for student loan refinancing: Do you qualify?

 - As part of the refinance, you’ll likely need to provide detailed paperwork, such as tax documents, bank statements, transcripts and IDs.

-Most requirements to refinance student loans include a good credit score and proof of stable income.
-If you don’t meet the credit score and income guidelines, you may be asked to apply with a co-signer.
-Along with that, not all student loans qualify for refinancing, especially if the balance exceeds a certain amount or if you did not graduate from your degree program.
+Lender requirements to refinance student loans include a good credit score and proof of stable income.
+If you don’t meet the credit score and income guidelines, you may be asked to apply with a cosigner.
+Not all student loans qualify for refinancing, especially if the balance exceeds a certain amount or if you did not graduate from your degree program.

 1. A strong credit score

-In order to qualify to refinance a student loan, you will need a good credit score.
+In order to qualify, you will need a good credit score to refinance student loans.
 Your credit history and credit score are some of the biggest influences on your eligibility for student loan refinancing.
-The higher your credit score, the more likely you will qualify for competitive terms when refinancing your student loan.
+The higher your credit score, the more likely it is that you will qualify for the best interest rates when refinancing your student loan.

 If you have little to no credit history, some lenders may not approve you.
 The ones that do will likely give you a higher interest rate since the best rates go to borrowers with high credit scores.
 Aim for a credit score in the mid-600s to qualify and one above 700 to get the lowest rates.